aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 ^^^^^^^^^^^

 Appointment to the CC is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which stays open for 5 days excluding weekends and then a vote by core developers which will stay open for 5 days excluding weekends.
+A vote by core developers which will stay open 7 days.
 Approval of appointment requires:

 * a 2/3 majority of all cast votes, and
 * a simple majority approval of all the current CC members.